anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 model.compile(loss = 'binary_crossentropy', optimizer = 'rmsprop', metrics = ['accuracy'])
 ```
 Let us break down the function parameter by parameter again:
 - **loss**: The function to compute an error value to represent the difference between the actual output and the predicted output.
-During our training of the model, we will attempt to either minimize or maximize the value. ```binary_crossentropy``` is usually used for a binary problem. ([Ream more on Cross Entropy](https://rdipietro.github.io/friendly-intro-to-cross-entropy-loss/))
+During our training of the model, we will attempt to either minimize or maximize the value. ```binary_crossentropy``` is usually used for a binary problem. *(Imagine the loss as the way to mark the exam you take.)* ([Ream more on Cross Entropy](https://rdipietro.github.io/friendly-intro-to-cross-entropy-loss/))
-- **optimizer**: The function used to update the weights and bias (i.e. the internal parameters of a model) in such a way that the error computed by the loss function is minimized. ([Read more on Optimizer](https://medium.com/data-science-group-iitr/loss-functions-and-optimization-algorithms-demystified-bb92daff331c)) ([Read more on RMSProp](https://medium.com/100-days-of-algorithms/day-69-rmsprop-7a88d475003b))
+- **optimizer**: The function used to update the weights and bias (i.e. the internal parameters of a model) in such a way that the error computed by the loss function is minimized. *(Imagine the optimizer as the method to improve your learning after reviewing the exam result.)* ([Read more on Optimizer](https://medium.com/data-science-group-iitr/loss-functions-and-optimization-algorithms-demystified-bb92daff331c)) ([Read more on RMSProp](https://medium.com/100-days-of-algorithms/day-69-rmsprop-7a88d475003b))
 - **metrics**: List of metrics to be evaluated by the model during training and testing. ```accuracy``` means the percentage of correct answers.
-Metric values are recorded at the end of each epoch on the training dataset.
+Metric values are recorded at the end of each epoch on the training dataset. *(Yes, the metrics are your GPA.)*

 #### 3.3 Check Model